SalomePlatform/smesh/doc/gui/input/measurements.rst

 Minimum Distance
 ################

 This operation allows measuring the distance between two objects.
-Currently only node-to-node and node-to-origin operations are available, but this operation will be extended in the future to support other mesh objects - elements, meshes, sub-meshes and groups.
+Currently only node is available as the first target, but this operation will be extended in the future to support other mesh objects - elements, meshes, sub-meshes and groups.

 To start **Minimum Distance** operation, select **Minimum Distance** tab in **Measurements** dialog.